Workplace Safety and Health Act Review

 • Conformity to publications, codes and standards

-by Gary Rempel, almost 2 years ago
+by Gary Rempel, about 2 years ago

 In 2016, MB regulation, Part 1, Conformity to publications, codes, and standards, 1.3(2) stated work or services must be performed "in accordance with the requirements of the most recent edition of the publication, code or standard."